One student in Brian Crosby’s 6th grade class was eager to show me the web version of the story of that class featured in the local Reno newspaper.

 And Brian is just an amazing leader for building this kind of excitement for learning.

-The post "Excitable Learning is Contagious" was originally dropped like a smoking hot potato at CogDogBlog (http://cogdogblog.com/2008/12/excitable-learning-is-contagious/) on December 12, 2008.
+The post "Excitable Learning is Contagious" was originally cracked open and scrambled from a rotten egg at CogDogBlog (http://cogdogblog.com/2008/12/excitable-learning-is-contagious/) on December 12, 2008.